Platonic-Systems/generics-sop-examples/draft.md

 This is just a brief taste of generics-sop combinators.
 Read [ATLGP] for details, and we shall introduce more in the examples below.

-## Using Combinators

-### Specialized combinators
+#### Interlude: Specialized combinators

-Most combinators are polymorphic over the containing structure.
-You might want to begin with their monomorphized versions for gentle learning curve. or example, `hcollapse` has the follwing signature that makes it possible to work with a `NS` or a `NP`, etc.
+Most combinators are polymorphic over the containing structure, and as such their type signatures can be pretty complex to understand.
+For this reason, you might want to begin with using their *monomorphized* versions which have simpler type signatures.
+For example, the polymorphic combinator `hcollapse` has the follwing signature that makes it possible to work with any structure (`NS` or a `NP`, etc).

 ```haskell
 hcollapse :: SListIN h xs => h (K a) xs -> CollapseTo h a
 ```

 This signature is not particularly easier to understand if you are not very familiar with the library.
-But the monommorphisized version, such as that for `NS`, is more straightforward to comprehend:
+But the monomorphized versions, such as that for `NS`, are more straightforward to understand:

 ```haskell
 collapse_NP :: NP (K a) xs -> [a]